 Wine.com’s straightforward name says it all: there’s wine, and there’s plenty of it.
 Variety is king when it comes to this award-winning website, so if that’s important to you, you’re in the right place (and the occasional promo certainly doesn't hurt).

-Across the Champagne category specifically, there are well over 200 options on the website; choose from major producers like Veuve Clicquot, Dom Pérignon, and Laurent Perrier, or opt for less mainstream brands such as Pierre Paillard and Gonet-Medeville.
+Across the Champagne category specifically, there are over 250 options on the website; choose from major producers like Veuve Clicquot, Dom Pérignon, and Laurent-Perrier, or opt for less mainstream brands such as Pierre Paillard and Gonet-Medeville.
 Gift editions and large-format bottles, as well as a healthy range of price points, vintages (and non), and dosage levels, are typically available, making Wine.com a convenient and dependable retailer for any occasion.

 The site’s customer service—particularly the chat feature—is fast, highly-personalized, and helpful, especially if you’re in need of some guidance with your purchase.
 Best of all, you can create an account to keep track of your favorite wines, and the StewardShip program (around $49 annually) unlocks free shipping for the whole year, which pays for itself after just a few orders.